-Component Description (3) HP TrueVision HD Webcam Records video, captures still photographs, allows you to video conference and chat online using streaming video.
-From the Start screen, type c, and then select CyberLink YouCam from the list of applications.
-(4) 2 USB 2.0 charging port Connects an optional USB device.
-The USB 2.0 charging port can also charge select models of cell phones and MP3 players, even when the computer is off.
-NOTE: A charging USB port (also referred to as a powered USB port) allows you to charge connected USB devices.
-Standard USB ports will not charge all USB devices or will charge using a low current.
-Some USB devices require power and require you to use a powered port.
-NOTE: For details about different types of USB ports, see Using a USB device on page 43 .
-(5) $\mathbf{O}$ Audio-out (headphone) jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+Component Description (1) Internal microphone Records sound.
+(2) Webcam Records video and captures still photographs.
+From the Start screen, type cyberlink, and then select CyberLink YouCam from the list of apps.
+(3) Webcam light On: The webcam is in use.
+(4) USB 2.0 ports Connect optional USB devices. - NOTE: For details about different types of USB ports, see Using a USB device on page 41 .
+(5) Optical drive Reads an optical disc.
+NOTE: On select models, the optical drive also writes to an optical disc.
+(6) Speakers Produce sound.

+Component Description (7) \mathbf{O} Audio-out (headphone) jack Produces sound when connected to optional powered stereo speakers, headphones, earbuds, a headset, or television audio.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
 For additional safety information, see the Regulatory, Safety and Environmental Notices .
-(6) lacksquare Audio-in (microphone) jack Connects an optional computer headset microphone, stereo array microphone, or monaural microphone.
-(7) HP Triple Bass Reflex Subwoofer Provides superior bass sound.
-(8) Speakers Produce sound.
-(9) ss⇔ USB 3.0 ports Connect optional USB 3.0 devices and provide enhanced USB power performance.
-NOTE: For details about different types of USB ports, see Using a USB device on page 43 .
-(10) HDMI HDMI port Connects an optional video or audio device, such as a high-definition television, any compatible digital or audio component, or a high-speed HDMI device.
+(8) Ŷ Audio-in (microphone) jack Connects an optional computer headset microphone, stereo array microphone, or monaural microphone.
+(9) наш HDMI port Connects an optional video or audio device, such as a high-definition television, any compatible digital or audio component, or a high-speed HDMI device.
+(10) External monitor port Connects an external VGA monitor or projector.